-If you already follow me on Instagram, you’ll know our daughter Bea!
-We had a bit of a quiet hibernation after she was born, but now we’re ready to make sure that Bea meets our loved ones.
+If you already follow me on Instagram, you’ll know our daughter!
+We had a bit of a quiet hibernation after she was born, but now we’re ready to make sure she meets our loved ones.
 Some of our family members from out of town came to visit at the end of the summer, and since we opted out of having a baby shower, we decided to host a sip and see.

 Why We Chose a Sip and See Party

 A sip and see is kind of like a baby shower except that the focus is on guests visiting and meeting the baby rather than the mother opening gifts.
 Our goal for the party was definitely for our loved ones to get some quality time with her and so a sip and see was the right fit for us.
 She has everything she needs and we’re also not really into party games (we’re totally no fun lol).

 There are a few other nice things about sip and see parties.
 They’re more inclusive than baby showers in that it’s more than ok to invite dads and kids.
 We also really liked that we could hold the event ourselves (I’m kind of a control freak lol).
 To be honest, it also cut down on my housework.
 Instead of tidying for each guest separately I only had to make sure the house was in really good shape for one day lol (doing housework with a newborn is like a giant game of chess…a game I usually seem to lose).

 In the spirit of keeping things simple we decided on a floral-themed sip and see.
 We got some beautiful organic flowers, matching flower crowns, and made some giant DIY tissue paper flowers.
 Easy peasy!
 I also couldn’t help slipping in a few bees here and there.
 Bees love flowers right!?

 We made a kids play area with this white canvas teepee I found online (made in Canada!).